top of page

 you feel something touch your side.

-But when you check it is
+But when you check it is only your own hip-fat

-and the line between them, of separation
+the red-black line of shadow between parts of you

-Before you head back, the boy
+Before you head back, the boy crouches down

-His bright white fur against the
+His bright white fur against the black sand, simply beautiful

 You move your hands to meet his